oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 ## BitLocker recovery

-BitLocker drive encryption is applied to all Agency devices upon first login via a set of pre-defined Microsoft Endpoint Manager policies.
+BitLocker drive encryption is applied to all organisation devices upon first login via a set of pre-defined Microsoft Endpoint Manager policies.
 BitLocker drive encryption is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned devices.

 ### Prerequisites